The $\theta$-vacuum from functional renormalisation: Breakdown of level crossing capture

 where $c^{(1)}_k$ and $c^{(2)}_k$ are defined in \labelcref{eq:C1andC2}.

 Now we solve the flow equation for $V_k(r^2)$ with the UV boundary condition \labelcref{eq:UV potential} at $k=\Lambda$.
 In the right-hand side panel of \Cref{fig:LitimRealFlowEnergy}, we show the result of the vacuum energy in terms of the $\theta$-parameter by setting $m=1$.
-As the same as the real momentum case, the energy level from the flow equation~\labelcref{eq:LitimComplexFlow} breaks down for $\theta \gsim 2 \pi$.
-This happens because at an intermediate energy scale we have $k^2+2V'=0$ for which the right-hand side of \labelcref{eq:LitimComplexFlow} diverges.
+We have not taken $r^2$-derivatives and hence the numerical solution cannot be extended easily beyond $\omega=2 \pi$.
+As already discussed in \labelcref{sec:FlowEquationInRealVariableBasis}, this can be remedied by taking $r^2$-derivatives of \labelcref{eq:LitimComplexFlow}.
+This goes beyond the scope of the present work.

-We close this discussion with the remark that this setup deserves further analysis using regulators that keep the complex structure intact.
-We shall consider this elsewhere.
+The solution of the flow starts to deviate from the exact results with increasing $\theta$.
+However, the complex structure ('Silver Blaze') of the theory is violated by the regulator and this may be the (only) reason for the deviation.
+Accordingly, this setup deserves further analysis using regulators that accommodate the complex structure.
+A more comprehensive analysis will be presented elsewhere.